Kiuwan logo

 Kiuwan’s powerful end-to-end application security platform helps developers ensure the performance of third-party components.
 It allows for obfuscation, which conceals important details within an application, preventing bad actors from reverse-engineering the software.

 .NET Developers can use Dotfuscator, which integrates easily with other software components to provide optimal security protection.
 Combining Kiuwan and obfuscation allows developers to implement an optimal security strategy.
 Scanning third-party components prevents issues that can lead to costly cyber attacks.
-Tools like Kiuwan are crucial for coders who are considering introducing the software to places like the Play Store or Apple Store.
-Set up a free trial to learn more about Kiuwan’s benefits.
+Tools like Kiuwan are crucial for coders considering introducing the software to places like the Play Store or Apple Store.
+Request a free demo to learn more about Kiuwan’s benefits.

 Get Your FREE Demo of Kiuwan Application Security Today!